 Learn something new.
 Learning doesn’t stop when we leave school.
 We can still absorb so much more than we think!
 I know an 80-year old man who took up tap dancing for the first time in his life.
 His wife thought he was mad, but it made him happy.
 Knitting keeps you calm and the more you knit, the calmer you become.
 They say singing is good for your heart and soul, for bonding with others and for easing stress (there’s that word again!).
 Maybe you’re drawn to a craft or an academic topic.
 Don’t worry about how good you’ll be.
 If you don’t try you won’t know.

 If you are afraid to do something new / different / difficult, that fear only lasts a short time.
 However, the regret of NOT doing it can last a lifetime.
 Seize the moment.

 Donate to charity.
 This may be controversial as some people go by the saying ‘charity begins at home’.
-20 years ago I was making donations to Water Aid.
-20 years later, I still get requests to donate and I’m wondering ‘what progress did that money make?’
+What interests you?
+What changes can your donations make in the world, no matter how small?
+I choose to give to small farm projects and animal sanctuaries where the money makes a difference to the animals' lives.
 However, if you choose to not give out of your purse, there are other exchanges you can give which still show your generosity if not in purse, in spirit.

 You can donate yourself.
 You can volunteer!
 This altruistic behaviour benefits not just the community you selflessly help, but also yourself.
 Volunteering reduces your stress, lifts your mood and makes you happier.